 'The school have always been very helpful and positive when it comes to the special requirements my son needs, he has come on so much because of their amazing help and support"

-Ashgate Primary School is a mainstream, fully inclusive school, where all classes are of mixed ability and teachers provide work that is suitably differentiated to match the ability of each group.
+Ashgate Primary School is a mainstream, fully inclusive school, where all classes are of mixed ability and teachers provide work that is suitably adapted to match the ability of each child.
 This is achieved though the effective deployment of a wide range of staff, resources and materials.